All Episodes

 And so I think he's kind of cooled his heels a little bit about the two Americas.

-I know the guy we don't agree on anything, but he's a really good guy, and he told me long time ago something surprised me.
+We don't agree on anything, but he's a really good guy.

-He says he says, You know who votes, don't you?
+He says, he says, you know who votes, don't you?

-I said, uh who?
+I said, who?

-And he says, No, he says it's the truth.
+And he says, no, he says, it's the truth.

-So as much as John Edwards has been doing his crusade about poverty, it gave him uh a chance to put together that poverty foundation so we could raise money so he could then go out and do what he's doing now.
+So as much as John Edwards has been doing his crusade about poverty, it gave him a chance to put together that poverty foundation so we could raise money so he could then go out and do what he's doing now.

-Not unofficial, but official poverty, and that's the key is what is official.
+And that's the key is what is official.

-And so he's going to come out tomorrow and he's gonna talk about how how uh this thirty-seven million is a plague and uh it's terrible, and everybody will go, yeah, nobody wants to see anybody in poverty, but in the in the history of mankind, there's always going to be one person that has less than the another, or conversely, one that has more than another.
+And so he's going to come out tomorrow and he's going to talk about how this $37 million is a plague and it's terrible and everybody will go, yeah, nobody wants to see anybody in poverty.

-It's uh we're not all in a in a equal socialist system here where we all have exactly the same amount of money and redistribute it every day, but there are some who, like John Edwards, I think believes, except for him that that should take place.
+We're not all in an equal socialist system here where we all have exactly the same amount of money and redistribute it every day.

 Because he says if being poor means a lack of nutritious food, adequate warm housing, clothing for you, then very few of America's 37 million official poor people can be regarded as actually poor.

-It I've got on the list cable TV.
+That includes, yes, it does, H.R.
+I've got on the list cable TV.

-And and because if you want to donate and you want to give to charitable causes that help the poor, you have to know if you're just pushing a string or whether you're really helping with your money.
+Because if you want to donate and you want to give to charitable causes that help the poor, you have to know if you're just pushing a string or whether you're really helping with your money.

 When I donate my money to a charity, I want to make sure it's used effectively, that somebody gets a meal or somebody gets a shirt on their back that otherwise would not have one.